 South Korea has waited too long for lawmakers to pass a comprehensive anti-discrimination law.
 Year after year, promises are made and then broken as this essential work remains undone.
 In the meantime, articles frequently appear in the Korean media — often with statements from lawmakers or officials — lamenting the fact that without a specific law in place there is nothing that can be done to prevent discrimination.
-While such reports tend to be sympathetic, they are also inaccurate.
-Not only does Korean law provide for remedies for specific acts of racial discrimination —they just haven’t been used enough.
+While such reports tend to be sympathetic, they are inaccurate.
+Korean law, in fact, does provide for remedies for specific acts of racial discrimination —they just haven’t been used enough.
 (See e.g., the 2009 case of Indian man Hussain and 2017 case of Liberian woman “T”).

 “In its earlier decision, the Court ruled that a . . . ‘foreigner’ who has a status similar to that of a national [gungmin] can be the bearer of basic rights (6–2 KCCR 477, 480, 93Hun-ma120, December 29, 1994).
 Thus, a foreigner is entitled to basic rights in principle.
 The complainants argue that their human dignity and worth and right to pursue happiness have been violated . . .
 These are ‘human rights,’ and a foreigner can be the bearer of these rights.
 The right to equality is also a human right, and a foreigner’s right to equality can only be limited subject to the nature of the right concerned, such as the right to political participation, or the principle of reciprocity. . . .
 [The complainants] allege that their right of equality has been violated because of discrimination between ethnic Koreans with foreign nationalities.
 In this case, the complainants are entitled to the right of equality without any restriction imposed by the nature of the right concerned or the principle of reciprocity.
 Therefore, the complainants can be recognized as bearers of basic rights.”
 [Decision of Nov.
 29 2001, 99 Hun-ma 494 (Constitutional Court of Korea)]

 Nevertheless, in another case from 2011 that dealt with the rights of foreigners without any claim to Korean heritage, the Constitutional Court was much less expansive in its view of the basic rights and the proper standard of equality to be applied to non-Koreans.
 In that case, Constitutional Court Judge Kim Jong-dae said, “[under] our Constitution only ‘nationals’ [gungmin] are entitled to fundamental rights”.
 [Decision of Sep.
-29, 2011, 2009 Hun-ma 358 (Constitutional Court of Korea)] In the same case, however, Judge Kim did go on to clarify that “the legal rights of foreigners falls within the range of international law and treaties”.
+29, 2011, 2009 Hun-ma 358 (Constitutional Court of Korea)] In the same case, however, Judge Kim did go on to clarify that “the legal rights of foreigners fall within the range of international law and treaties”.
 This statement is significant as it references an important article of the Korean Constitution:

 Article 6 (Treaties, Foreigners)